There are some techniques and methods for efficient fingerspelling.

 The fingerspelling above is what it looks like in general and by standard.
 It is fluid.
 Though, fluent signers have adopted some certain styles and movements for some words and certain letters.

-In the event of spelling incorrectly, a signer usually gives facial and manual cues to acknowledge the error and starts to spell again.
+In the event of spelling incorrectly, a signer usually gives self-correction cues to acknowledge the error and starts to spell again.

-Some words have double letters, such as "Anna", "pizza", "apple", etc. There are a few techniques for fingerspelling double letters in a word.
+Some words have double letters, such as "Anna", "pizza", "apple", etc. There are a few techniques for fingerspelling the double letter in a word.

-This is an example of the individual spelling for double letters in apple.
+This is an example of the individual spelling for double letters in apple, using the "bounce" technique.

 Another technique, though unique that works only for one alphabetical letter, is the double "z" as in "pizza", in which the handshape has double bent fingers instead of a (single) index finger.
 The video above illustrates the double letter "z".